zarzycki/betacast/py_atm_to_cam/nudging/README.md

 This works by going down forecast-by-forecast (each line) and creating an array of required dates to nudge that forecast.
 The code will internally sort and remove duplicates.

+**NOTE:** The special case of "just generate files for the dates in my list" can be achieved by setting `NDAYS_PER_DATE=0`.
+This may be useful if one just wants to create nudging files for specific user-defined dates only.

 #### Auto-generated dates mode

 If dates file (second command line arg) is non-existant (or some garbage string like NULL), the code will use the `STYR`, `STMON`, `STDAY`, `ENYR`, `ENMON`, `ENDAY`, and `HR_RES` variables to generate an array of files to be generated.